iamthirukkumaran/login-portal/FILE_GUIDE.md

 2. Create API endpoint in `app/api/`
 3. Add UI component in `components/`
 4. Integrate into page in `app/dashboard/`
+5. Test role-based access (student/teacher/admin)

 **For Bug Fixes:**
 1. Check error in browser console
 2. Find related file from this guide
 3. Review logic in that file
+4. Check if role-based redirect is affected
-4. Test in development locally
+5. Test in development locally

 **For UI Changes:**
 1. Edit component in `components/`
 2. Use Tailwind CSS for styling
 3. Test on mobile with `use-mobile.ts`
+4. Test for role-based visibility
-4. Rebuild and deploy
+5. Rebuild and deploy

+**For Access Control Issues:**
+1. Check user role in `AuthContext.tsx`
+2. Verify redirect logic in dashboard pages
+3. Add/update redirect in page if needed
+4. Test with different user roles
+5. Update FILE_GUIDE.md if flow changes

 ---